Olive ridley sea turtle: Threats

-Known predators of olive ridley eggs include raccoons, coyotes, feral dogs and pigs, opossums, coatimundi, caimans, ghost crabs, and the sunbeam snake.
-Hatchlings are preyed upon as they travel across the beach to the water by vultures, frigate birds, crabs, raccoons, coyotes, iguanas, and snakes.
+Known predators of olive ridley eggs include raccoons, coyotes, feral dogs and pigs, opossums, coatimundi, caimans (Caiman, Paleosuchus), ghost crabs, and the sunbeam snake.
+Hatchlings are preyed upon as they travel across the beach to the water by vultures (Cathartes, Coragyps atratus), frigate birds, crabs (Gecarcinus, Ocypode), raccoons, coyotes, iguanas, and snakes.
 In the water, hatchling predators most likely include oceanic fishes, sharks, and crocodiles.
-Adults have relatively few known predators, other than sharks and crocodiles, and killer whales are responsible for occasional attacks.
+Adults have relatively few known predators, other than tiger sharks and crocodiles, and killer whales are responsible for occasional attacks.
 On land, nesting females may be attacked by jaguars.
 Notably, the jaguar is the only cat with a strong enough bite to penetrate a sea turtle's shell, thought to be an evolutionary adaption from the Holocene extinction event.
 In observations of jaguar attacks, the cats consumed the neck muscles of the turtle and occasionally the flippers, but left the remainder of the turtle carcass for scavengers as most likely, despite the strength of its jaws, a jaguar still cannot easily penetrate an adult turtle's shell to reach the internal organs or other muscles.
 In recent years, increased predation on turtles by jaguars has been noted, perhaps due to habitat loss and fewer alternative food sources.
 Sea turtles are comparatively defenseless in this situation, as they cannot pull their heads into their shells like freshwater and terrestrial turtles.
 Females are often plagued by mosquitos during nesting.
 Humans are still listed as the leading threat to L. olivacea, responsible for unsustainable egg collection, slaughtering nesting females on the beach, and direct harvesting adults at sea for commercial sale of both the meat and hides.

+Captured and awaiting slaughter, in Ghana.
+The pores on the inframarginal scutes are visible here.